Master of Science in Sport, Exercise, and Performance Psychology

 - Applied track: Student successfully completes internship experiences and defends an applied project

-- Upon successful completion of the thesis/applied project, the instructor files the Approval of Thesis Defense or Project Presentation (GR-4 Form) with the Office of Graduate Studies.
+- Upon successful completion of the thesis/applied project, the student files the Approval of Thesis Defense or Project Presentation (GR-4 Form) with the Office of Graduate Studies seeking committee member signatures.

 - Degree is awarded and graduate receives diploma.